akshay5995/whatsapp-gpt-node/README.md

  - Quit the sever
  - Restart server by running `HEADLESS=true yarn start:server` (Should be already logged in!)
 - In the other terminal `yarn start:whatsapp` and log in to whatsapp web
+ - Quit the process
+ - Restart in headless mode using `HEADLESS=true yarn start:whatsapp`

 ## Usuage